helm/charts/stable/grafana/README.md

 ## Sidecar for datasources

 If the parameter `sidecar.datasources.enabled` is set, an init container is deployed in the grafana pod.
-This container lists all configmaps (or secrets) in the cluster and filters out the ones with a label as defined in `sidecar.datasources.label`.
-The files defined in those configmaps are written to a folder and accessed by grafana on startup.
+This container lists all secrets (or configmaps, though not recommended) in the cluster and filters out the ones with a label as defined in `sidecar.datasources.label`.
+The files defined in those secrets are written to a folder and accessed by grafana on startup.
 Using these yaml files, the data sources in grafana can be imported.
-The configmaps must be created before `helm install` so that the datasources init container can list the configmaps.
+The secrets must be created before `helm install` so that the datasources init container can list the secrets.

+Secrets are recommended over configmaps for this usecase because datasources usually contain private data like usernames and passwords.
+Secrets are the more appropriate cluster ressource to manage those.

 Example datasource config adapted from [Grafana](http://docs.grafana.org/administration/provisioning/#example-datasource-config-file):
 ```
 apiVersion: v1
-kind: ConfigMap
+kind: Secret
 metadata:
   name: sample-grafana-datasource
   labels:
      grafana_datasource: 1
-data:
+type: Opaque
+stringData:
   datasource.yaml: |-
     # config file version
     apiVersion: 1